Fernando Pereira (major)

-Fernando "Cobo" Pereira is a major in the military of São Tomé and Príncipe.
+Fernando "Cobo" Pereira is a major in the military of São Tomé and Príncipe and Acting President of São Tomé and Príncipe.

 Coup

 He led a coup against the elected government of Fradique de Menezes on July 16, 2003, while the latter was out of the country.
 He relinquished power a week later as part of an agreement.

 Family

 Pereira "is of mixed Cape Verdian and Angolan descent."

 He is the father of ten children.